oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   bonding of sr-iov enable nics- no supported (?).
 *   setting max_vfs on a bond- no supported (?).
 *   setting boot-protocol on passthrough network is not supported.

+##### run vm

+*   <b>scheduling host</b>
+    -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked
+        -   if it has more than max_vfs running vms connected to its VFs the host is filtered out from the scheduling.
+    -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.

 ##### migration